ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-conditions/index.md

 ## Next Up

-Continue to the next section to learn about the [Set Filter](/filter-set/).
+Continue to the next section to learn about [Applying Filters](/filter-applying/).